 - Please remember that benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - We have no calendar year deductible. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with other coverage, including Medicare. - YOU MUST GET PREAUTHORIZATION FOR THESE SERVICES.
-See the instructions after the benefits description below.
+Also read Section 9 about coordinating benefits with other coverage, including Medicare. - We will provide medical review criteria or reasons for treatment plan denials to enrollees, members or providers upon request or as otherwise required. - OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
+OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.